entropyxyz/programs/templates/basic-template/README.md

 ## Building with docker

-If you want to make your program publicly available and open source, it is recommended to build it with the Dockerfile included in the template.
-This makes it possible for others to verify that the source code does correspond to the on-chain binary.
+If you want to make your program publicly available and open source, and make it possible for others to verify that the source code corresponds to the on-chain binary, you can build it with the included Dockerfile:

 ```
 docker build --output=binary-dir .